netscaler/automation-toolkit/labs/basic-content-switching-configuration-using-terraform/03-netscaler-adc-basic-content-switching-csvserver/assignment.md

 ```bash
 terraform apply -var-file example.tfvars
 ```
-Answer `yes` and hit `enter` to proceed.If all is well you will see a message for the successful creation of the resources.
+Answer `yes` and hit `enter` to proceed.
+If all is well you will see a message for the successful creation of the resources.

 Verifying the configuration